roytang/blog/content/replies/2014/01/cews16f/index.md

 - Philippines
 ---

-Sorry, I misread "a year of BSc Computer Science" =/\n\nFor a local without a degree, getting a job would be hard, I don't know how much that changes for foreigners.
+Sorry, I misread "a year of BSc Computer Science" =/

+For a local without a degree, getting a job would be hard, I don't know how much that changes for foreigners.